josealvarez97/Counting-Bloom-Filter/README.md

 **Below is a demonstration that the different generated hash functions produce values that are *"disparate enough"* for $k=5$ and $input =$"$HelloWorld!$".**

-## Other interesting and *relevant* stuff in the [actual main jupyter notebook](https://github.com/josealvarez97/Counting-Bloom-Filter/tree/master/Introduction%20and%20Implementation%20to%20a%20Counting%20Bloom%20Filter).
+## Other interesting and *relevant* stuff in the [actual main jupyter notebook (Counting-Bloom-Filter-Overview-and-Introduction.ipynb)](https://github.com/josealvarez97/Counting-Bloom-Filter/tree/master/Introduction%20and%20Implementation%20to%20a%20Counting%20Bloom%20Filter).